psgrover2010/parry-blog/_posts/2019-11-03-anassa-cyprus-travel-now-is-the-time-for-you-to-know-the-truth.md

 #### Cyprus is best in culinary

-I think locals take their food seriously and dining out is rarely a small affair.
+I think locals take their food seriously and dining out is nearly a small affair.
 I am a fan of David Goodridge who is a group executive chef in Anassa.
 He has always new surprises at Helios Restaurant and how can i forgot about dinner at Pelagos Restaurant.
 There are plenty of dishes which I like the most as Heirloom Beetroot, Grilled Lamb Kofta and Bourbon Vanilla Panna Cotta etc etc etc with endless list.

 ![](/uploads/Cyprus &#40;17&#41;.jpeg){: width="1184" height="1184"}